Quick Navigation

 What is the best hotel in Kirkwall?

-For most first-time visitors the Orkney Hotel on Broad Street is the best all-round choice — two minutes' walk from St Magnus Cathedral, thirty ensuite rooms, fair rates and a proper Orcadian breakfast.
-The Lynnfield Hotel scores higher for food (8.7 on Booking) and the Kirkwall Hotel for harbour views.
+For most first-time visitors the Orkney Hotel on Victoria Street is the best all-round choice — three minutes' walk from St Magnus Cathedral, thirty ensuite rooms, fair rates and a proper Orcadian breakfast.
+The Kirkwall Hotel scores higher for harbour views.
 The single best "pick by trip" is in our ranked list above.

 Are Kirkwall hotels walking distance from St Magnus Cathedral?